 Your Client ID

 Some API calls require the ID of a specific client in your account.
-You can find this via the "Getting your clients" method in the API, or head into "Client Settings" for any client in your account and you'll find it here:
+You can find this via the “Getting your clients” method in the API.
+Alternatively, you can view client IDs in Campaign Monitor:

 Your List ID

-You can find any list ID via running the "Getting Subscriber Lists" method, or by heading into any list in your account and clicking the "change name/type" link below your list name.
+You can find any list ID via running the “Getting Subscriber Lists” method, or by heading into any list in your account and selecting Settings in the left menu.
+Scroll to the bottom of the page to find List API ID.

 Input & Output

-Input and output is currently supported in XML and JSON.
-When you make an API request, you must specify a data format in the route, which represents both the data format in which you are providing input in the body of the request (only relevant to POST and PUT requests) and also the format in which you expect to receive output in the body of the response.
+Input and output are currently supported in XML and JSON.
+When making an API request, you must specify both the input data format in the body (only relevant to POST and PUT requests), and the output data format you expect in the response.
 The format is specified using either a .json or .xml portion in the route, as illustrated below.

 Providing Input